gregfiregor/simple-audio-player/README.md

 ## Installation

-Just add file to your project
+Just add files to your project

 ## Usage